Functions & Duties

 - supervising the work of the investigating staff who are spread out in

 different detachments located in 3 Ranges namely Central Range, Southern

 Range and Western Range.
-Besides there are 2 Special Investigation Cells.
+Besides there is One Special Investigation Cell.
 There are Inspector General of Police, 1 Superintendent of Police and

 Deputy Superintendents of Police under Special Investigation Cell.

-The Directorate has its own Law staff consisting of 1 Legal Advisers, 18 Deputy Legal Advisers and 3 Prosecutors for Disciplinary Proceedings to prosecute cases in Courts and also before the Tribunals for Disciplinary Proceedings.
+The Directorate has its own Law staff consisting of 4 Additional Legal Advisors, 34 Deputy Legal Advisers and 6 Prosecutors for Disciplinary Proceedings to prosecute cases in Courts and also before the Tribunals for Disciplinary Proceedings.
 The Law staff of the Directorate are notified as Ex-officio Special Public Prosecutors for all classes of cases investigated by the Directorate of Vigilance and Anti-Corruption and triable by the Special Judges appointed under *Section 3 (i) of the Prevention of Corruption Act, 1988 (Central Act 49 of 1988).

 There is an Executive/Superintending Engineer attached to the Directorate as a full time officer at Headquarters to give technical advice and/or assistance in enquiries/investigations and to maintain liaison with the various Engineering Departments of the Government.
 There are one Additional Director, one Assistant Director and one Finger Print expert of State Finger Print Bureau to assist the DVAC in the investigation of cases.